|RAdm. Quirico V. Evangelista AFP (Ret)

 Capt.
 Baino attended training at Blomh and Voss, a German Shipbuilder in Hamburg, Germany building Frigates and Destroyers of Meko (Modular Construction) Design.
 Thereafter, he acquired further training and experience ship survivability and seakeeping analysis at the Hydrodynamics Laboratory of the United Kingdom Defense Evaluation Research agency (DERA) in Southampton and Hasslar United Kingdom of Great Britain under the sponsorship of UK Ministry of Defense, and Electronic Warfare training STN Atlas of Bremen, Germany and INDRA in Madrid, Spain.

 As Commander of the Naval Shipbuilding Facility of the Naval Sea Systems Command of the Philippine Navy, he worked with the Technical Assistance Team (TAT) of the Navy Division, Joint US Military Advisory Group Technician and Engineers from Pearl Harbor Shipyard and Calderock Small Combat Craft in Virginia USA.
 During his tenure, the Naval Shipyard undertook the co-production of 21 units of 78 Aluminum Hull patrol gunboats – presently the workhorse of the PN in internal defense – from Halter Marine of New Orleans, USA: the first 12 units built in USA, the second by AG & P in Batangas and the last one built in the Naval Shipyard in Cavite City.
 His other projects include the Patrol Craft Escort (PCE) retrofit program and the re-engine project of the three PN capital ships.

 |John Paul D. Agustin

 Vicky Viray Mendoza

 Vicky Viray Mendoza is a retired veteran of the World Bank Group HQ in Washington DC, having served 11 years in IBRD and 15 years in IFC, and survived.
 Her main expertise is in operations research, analysis and evaluation at various levels (project, corporate, sector, country, region).
-She has written several country impact evaluation reports for the Board; served as lead analyst for various sector evaluation studies; and performed corporate and project level evaluations, as well as technical assistance evaluations.
-But her favorite of them all to evaluate is the maritime transport sector.
+She has written several country impact evaluation reports for the Board; served as lead analyst for sector evaluation studies; and performed corporate and project level evaluations, as well as technical assistance evaluations, for the Independent Evaluation Group.
+But her favorite of them all is to evaluate the maritime transport sector.